Cord cutting Spotify

 • Long, repetitive ads.
 If all you need is just a bump of Passion Pit - Sleepyhead, three back-to-back 30 second ads doesn't quite feel worth the time it took from your life to sell you a car you can't afford.

 • Inserted “similar” songs you never asked for.
 This is a vector of attack for "AI artists" to sling their generated songs to get higher stream counts.
+Sadly not even paying gets rid of this blight on the industry.

-Windows
+Windows 10/11

 ⚠️